 Stress Urinary Incontinence:

-The sex hormone that stimulates development of male sex characteristics and bone and muscle growth; produced by the testicles and in small amounts by the ovaries.
+The sex hormone that stimulates development of male sex characteristics and bone and muscle growth; it is produced by the testicles and in small amounts by the ovaries.

 Transient urinary incontinence:

-Temporary episodes of urinary incontinence that are gone when the cause of the episode is identified and treated, such as a bladder infection.
+The temporary episodes of urinary incontinence that are gone when the cause of the episode is identified and treated such as a bladder infection.

-A condition characterized by a bladder contraction of inadequate magnitude and/or duration to effect bladder emptying in a normal timespan.
+A condition characterized by a bladder contraction of inadequate magnitude and/or duration to effect bladder emptying in a normal time span.
 This condition can be caused by drugs, fecal impaction, and neurologic conditions such as Diabetic neuropathy or low spinal cord injury or as a result of radical pelvic surgery.
 It also can result from a weakening of the detrusor muscle from vitamin B12 deficiency or idiopathic causes.
-Bladder underactivity may cause overdistension of the bladder, resulting in overflow incontinence (see overflow incontinence).
+Bladder under activity may cause over distension of the bladder resulting in overflow incontinence.